 Many cancers contain mutations in the genes that lead to the production of proteins with such a high speed that they initiate built-in mechanisms of self-destruction of cells.
 But aggressive, treatment-resistant prostate cancer usually contains several such mutations.

 To investigate this issue, researchers have developed a prostate tumor model, comprising a pair of mutations observed in up to 50 percent of patients with refractory prostate cancer.
 They were surprised to find that aggressive types of cancer associated with these mutations actually have a lower protein synthesis performance compared with weaker cancers with a single mutation.

 Experiments have shown that a combination of MYC mutations and PTEN cell initiates of the control system, called resolvable protein response (UPR), which responds to cellular stress, reducing protein synthesis levels throughout the cell.
 These mutations alter the activity of a protein called eIF2a, the main regulator of protein synthesis, transforming it into an alternative form P-eIF2a.

 To evaluate whether P-eIF2a levels in tumors of patients used to predict the development of aggressive disease, the researchers examined 422 tumor surgically extracted from patients with prostate cancer.
-They measured the protein levels of PTEN, Myc and P-eIF2a in these tumors, and then examined how these biomarkers predicting outcome of patients using clinical observation of the subsequent data.
+They measured the levels of protein PTEN, Myc and P-eIF2a in these tumors, and then examined how these biomarkers predicting outcome of patients using clinical observation of the subsequent data.